How immigrants affect jobs and wages

 In addition to increasing the number of workers, immigration can also increase the demand for workers, so whilst while immigration can increase competition for existing jobs it can also create new jobs.

 - Immigrants expand consumer demand for goods and services.
 In the medium to long run, immigration can be expected to lead to more investment.

 - Both effects result in greater demand for labour and thus increased wages and employment in the economy.
 In other words, the number of jobs in an economy is not fixed (This idea is called the "lump of labour fallacy").

 - The extent to which investment and labour demand respond to immigration depends on the characteristics of the economy.
 During an economic downturn labour demand may respond more slowly than during times of economic growth.

 Changes in wages and employment are not the only ways in which an economy responds to immigration.
 There are at least two other adjustment mechanisms, including changes in the mix of goods and services produced in the economy, and changes in the technology used for producing them.

 A key insight from these considerations is that the impact of immigration on the wages and employment opportunities of existing workers is always specific to time and place.
 This means that the results of research always only apply to the time and place under consideration.

 For a more detailed discussion of the methodological issues that arise when measuring the labour market effects of immigration, complete with full academic references, read the Migration Observatory's briefing.

-This briefing was written by Martin Ruhs and Carlos Vargas Silva of the Migration Observatory in collaboration with Full Fact.
+This briefing was written by Ravi Parekh, Martin Ruhs and Carlos Vargas Silva of the Migration Observatory in collaboration with Full Fact.
 With thanks to Jonathan Wadsworth and Cinzia Rienzo for helpful comments on previous versions.
-This work has been funded by the Nuffield Foundation but the content is the responsibility of the authors and of Full Fact, and not of the Nuffield Foundation.